combes-group/sircuitenum/README.md

 Library Philosophy
 ------------------

-The core philosophy of `sircuitenum` is to separate:
+The core philosophy of `sircuitenum` is to be:

-* Experiment design and or generation
-* Data collection
-* Data analysis
+* Interoperable with different circuit quantization packages
-* Data visualisation
+* Separate data generation, data analysis, data visualisation